 Trends The Covid-19 pandemic has boosted on-line retail, and direct marketing is expected to only grow s in the future direct marketing channels in South Africa include:

 - Direct e-mail selling, such as Internet viral campaigns (where one e-mail user nominates “friends” to participate in a promotional campaign and to his/her own benefit hands over the e-mail addresses of friends and colleagues).

 - Direct selling channels, such as the independent agent or distributor systems and multi-level marketing (MLM) companies.

 - Internet marketing, which has grown rapidly as South African consumers become more comfortable about handing over banking details and ordering from non-brick-and-mortar companies.
 Popular sites include Takealot.com and Yuppiechef.com.
-Most brick-and-mortar retailers now include an online shopping option, such as Woolworths, PicknPay, Game and DionWired as examples.
+Most brick-and-mortar retailers now include an online shopping option, such as Woolworths, PicknPay, and Game, as examples.

 - Telemarketing, a popular avenue in promoting financial instruments and insurance.
 A rapidly growing trend is the outsourcing of this function to external Business Process Outsource companies which is yielding positive results.

-Important pieces of legislation for this business mode are the Protection of Private Information Act (POPI) and the Consumer Protection Act (CPA).
+Laws Important pieces of legislation for this business mode are the Protection of Private Information Act (POPI),the Consumer Protection Act (CPA), and the Competition Act.